 However, there are a few exceptions to this general rule.
 If the damage exceeds the limits of your policy, then your friend’s motorcycle insurance may be used to cover the excess.
-Usually, your friend’s insurance will cover their injuries so that your insurance policy will not.
+Usually, your friend’s insurance will cover their injuries, so your insurance policy will not.

-If your friend does not have any insurance, your motorcycle insurance may cover some of the damages, but not all.
+If your friend has no insurance, your motorcycle insurance may cover some of the damages but not all.

 What if the Person Does Not Have a Valid Driver’s License?

-If the person operating the motorcycle at the time of the crash does not have a valid driver’s license, then you may be in trouble.
-This is because not having a valid driver’s license gives the insurance company reason to lower what they pay on the claim.
+If the person operating the motorcycle during the crash does not have a valid driver’s license, you may be in trouble.
+This is because not having a valid driver’s license gives the insurance company a reason to lower what they pay on the claim.
 Plus, your friend may receive a fine for not having a valid driver’s license.

 Therefore, it is imperative that you better see your friend’s driving license before letting him operate your motorcycle.

 Whether your premiums go up will depend on several factors.
 For example, if your friend was not at fault, there were no injuries, and the other insurance company covered the cost through liability, then chances are your premiums will not go up.
 Although that is not a guarantee, other factors, such as your driver’s history, may come into play.